Mig-uel/revature-pep/week_3/day_3/README.md

   - You can write scripts to automate tasks using shell scripting languages like Bash.
 This allows for complex workflows to be executed with a single command.
   - For example, if you wanted to copy all your text files to a directory, you'd use this line: `cp *.txt /path/to/directory`
   - A script could be written if you wanted to do this repeatedly, which would save time and reduce errors.

+## Moving and Deleting Files Using GitBash

+Below are some useful UNIX/Linux commands for moving and deleting files using GitBash.
+Always remember that UNIX/Linux commands are case-sensitive.

+`mv`

+The `mv` command moves a file or renames it.
+It can also be used to move files between directories.

+`mv file1 directory1`: Moves "file1" into "directory1".
+`mv file1 file2 file3 directory1`: Moves "file1", "file2", and "file3" into "directory1".
+`mv -i file1 directory1`: Moves "file1" into "directory1", prompting for confirmation if the destination file already exists.
+`mv -n file1 directory1`: Moves "file1" into "directory1", but does not overwrite an existing file in the destination.
+`mv -u file1 directory1`: Moves "file1" into "directory1" only if "file1" is newer than the existing file in the destination.
+`mv -b file1 directory1`: Moves "file1" into "directory1", creating a backup of the destination file if it exists.

+---

+`cp`

+The `cp` command copies files and directories.

+`cp second.txt third.txt`: Copies "second.txt" to "third.txt".
+`cp -i second.txt third.txt`: Copies "second.txt" to "third.txt", prompting for confirmation if "third.txt" already exists.
+`cp -b second.txt third.txt`: Copies "second.txt" to "third.txt", creating a backup of "third.txt" if it exists.
+`cp -f second.txt third.txt`: Copies "second.txt" to "third.txt", forcing the copy even if "third.txt" is write-protected.
+`cp -r directory1 directory2`: Recursively copies "directory1" and its contents to "directory2".
+`cp -p second.txt third.txt`: Copies "second.txt" to "third.txt", preserving the original file's attributes (permissions, timestamps, etc.).

+---

+`rm`

+The `rm` command removes files or directories.

+`rm file1`: Deletes "file1".
+`rm -i file1`: Prompts for confirmation before deleting "file1".
+`rm -r directory1`: Recursively deletes "directory1" and its contents.
+`rm -f file1`: Forces the deletion of "file1" without prompting for confirmation.

+### Real World Application

+**Advantages of Using Command Line Interface (CLI)**

+When using a command-line interface, you can use detailed commands more efficiently and faster than you can with a graphical user interface (GUI).
+It demonstrates the advantages of using a command-line interface in this case, as it can handle extremely repetitive tasks across a wide range of systems.

+With the assistance of a program like the computer CLI or code, it is easier for the user to control everything.
+The user's interface is slow when they navigate through different icons.
+This enables CLI to operate more quickly as commands are directly delivered to the computer.
+CLI is preferred by many professionals due to its speed and performance.

+All options and operations are invoked in consistent form, while with GUIs similar operations often appear on different menus with different interfaces and different applications have different approaches.

+CLIs double as scripting languages (see shell scripting), meaning that is it no more difficult to perform a rare operation than a common one.
+In fact, it is often easier to perform rare operations in a CLI than in a GUI, as the user can write scripts to automate those tasks.
+Once an operation is analyzed, it can be saved in a script and consistently performed without further effort.
+With GUIs, users must start over at the beginning every time, as GUI scripting is more limited (and often nonexistent).
+Simple commands do not even need a script, as the completed command can usually be assigned a name and executed by simply typing that name.